BigadG/Incite/README.md

 ## Additional Notes

 - The currently deployed version of Incite found on the Chrome Store uses the free tier of Heroku deployment.
 This fact, combined with the server's need for intensive processing for large amounts of data and API calls, can often lead to this error when generating essays: 'Error generating essay with latest selections.
 Please try again later.'
-- If you're experiencing frequent errors, consider mitigating the use of long articles for saved selections for essay generation.
+- If you're experiencing frequent errors, consider mitigating the use of long articles for saved selections for essay generation, or try running the application locally.